hall9zeha/Conky-Audacious-Cover/README.md

 # Conky-Audacious-Cover
 A simple conky for show cover art of your music in audacious media player on Linux distributions.
+Now with support to display cover art and metadata from MOC and Spotify.

 ## Requirements